osg-htc/user-school-2018/docs/materials/day1/part4-ex1-simple-dag.md

 queue
 ```

-Clean up some of these files:
+IF you want to clean up some of these files (you may not want to, at least not yet):

 ``` console
 username@learn $ rm simple.dag.*
 ```

-## On Your Own

-- Why does DAGman run as a Condor job?
-- Look at the submit file for DAGMan: What does `on_exit_remove` do?
-Why is this here?

 ## Challenge